CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="SpikeyBot..commandReload"></a>

 ### SpikeyBot~commandReload(msg) : [<code>commandHandler</code>](#commandHandler) ℗
-Reload all sub modules by unloading then re-requiring.
+Reload all mainmodules by unloading then re-requiring.

 **Kind**: inner method of [<code>SpikeyBot</code>](#SpikeyBot)
 **Access**: private